 How much money is being given to Surrey?

 On 25 June 2020, Surrey was granted £848,000 by the government to support the roll out of the first phase of active travel schemes (Tranche 1).
-This money was for emergency temporary measures to aid social distancing and encourage more cycling and walking.
+This money was for emergency temporary measures to aid social distancing and encourage more cycling and walking, such as additional cycle parking, widening of footways and one-way streets.

 On 13 November 2020 it was announced that Surrey had been allocated a further £6,445,750 to carry out our second phase of works for longer term permanent schemes (Tranche 2).